A Step In History

 Pastor and Sister Hall celebrated twenty-five years of service at Second Arnold in September 2019.

-March 2020 - Present, Second Arnold Baptist Church has been having Virtual Worship on Sundays and Virtual Bible Studies on Tuesday nights on our YouTube Channel: Connect With SABC, due to a pandemic that shook the entire world.
+March 2020 - April 2021, Second Arnold Baptist Church has been having Virtual Worship on Sundays and Virtual Bible Studies on Tuesday nights on our YouTube Channel: Connect With SABC, due to a pandemic that shook the entire world.
+In April 2021, on Resurrection Sunday, members began to come back into the house of worship with masks on and spaced out.

 On February 12, 2021, the office moved over into the new Multi-Purpose Building.